ewaldmire/ascender/docs/docsite/rst/userguide/notifications.rst

 Webhook
 ---------

-The webhook notification type provides a simple interface to sending POSTs to a predefined web service.
-Ascender will POST to this address using application/json content type with the data payload containing all relevant details in json format.
+The webhook notification type provides a simple interface to sending POSTs to a predefined web service. climber will POST to this address using application/json content type with the data payload containing all relevant details in json format.
 Some web service APIs expect HTTP requests to be in a certain format with certain fields.
 You can configure more of the webhook notification in the following ways:

 - configure the HTTP method (using **POST** or **PUT**)
 - body of the outgoing request